 Familytravel.org is not a dad-only website, but it’s so good, I had to include it in this list.
 It’s the website for the Family Travel Association, a group who believes that traveling is a crucial part of every kid’s education.
 Former Executive Director Chez Chesak says that the name “Family Travel Association” may be a little bit of misnomer.
 “We’re really all about traveling with kids.
 It’s all about the kids.
 It’s about getting them into new, alien, different, expanding experiences.”
 How do they do that?
 First, the website features tons of great stories and tips educating parents on how to best travel with kids.
 They also have links to a growing network of family-friendly businesses, everything from scuba outfits to dude ranches to campsites to museums all over the U.S.

 Okay, okay.
 You’re thinking we’re biased here, right?
 Well, you’re right, but hold your horses.
-Wilderdad.com is actually rated as the #1 best dad blog on RankedBlogs.com and currently the #32 dad blog in the world on Feedspot.com.
+Wilderdad.com is actually rated as the #1 best dad blog on RankedBlogs.com and currently the #42 dad blog in the world on Feedspot.com.
 No joke!
 Click those links and see for yourself.
+While you’re at it, check out all the stories on our Fatherhood page for some great pointers.
 We fully believe spending time outdoors with your partner and kids is good for everyone.
 The outdoors holds keys to build confidence, create lifelong memories, and ultimately build stronger families.
 So, maybe there’s something to those Wilderdad rankings after all!

 So, buck up, dads.
 You’re not alone out there.
 You’ve got some really helpful resources to answer your questions about fatherhood and guide you along the bumpy, wild, and amazing journey you’re on.
 You got this.